developedbyluke/tech257_python/cloud_computing.md

 - **Storage**: Costs for data storage and data transfer in/out of the cloud.
 - **Network**: Charges for data transfer and operational bandwidth.
 - **Services**: Costs associated with using higher-level services like databases, machine learning, and application monitoring.

+## What is redundancy in cloud computing?

+Redundancy means having backup systems in place, such as utilising extra servers or data storage.
+This ensures that if one system fails, another can immediately take over, minimizing downtime and keeping services running smoothly for users around the world.